mmatvienko/phobos/README.md

 ### Jun 9
 Seem to be beating buy and hold in a bull market with the randomized microsoft data. beat return by ~1-2% in 315 trading days.
 Can predict whether the stock will go up or down about >55% (best has been 65%) of the time.
 I hope my code is right :D
 Want to test this on real data, so I definitely have to get going on the data caching system to avoid the multitude of calls to the API.

+### Jun 11
+Got the local data caching working... probably.
+Have to write some tests and experiment with it.
+To make sure I don't let any extranious calls out.